andrewwint/cdk-compliant-aurora-nextjs/README.md

 - Access controls using IAM roles and policies
 - Continuous monitoring using AWS Config and CloudWatch
 - Auditing and logging of all application activity
-- Automatic backups and disaster recovery using Aurora Serverless
+- Automatic backups and disaster recovery using Aurora RDS
 - Secure email communication using Pinpoint (optional)

 ### Features